RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

   ^--- Processed sequentially --->
 ```

-A SIMD-enabled CPU is like a cashier with a wide scanner that can read the barcodes of an entire row of items in the cart all at once.
+A SIMD-enabled CPU is like a cashier with a wide scanner that can read the barcodes of an entire row of items in the cart simultaneously.
 This is a **vector** operation.

 ```
 SIMD Operation (All at once)